My name is Richard Karsmakers. I am a teacher of English. I live in Gouda, the Netherlands.

 Web site maintenance is something I didn’t start doing until May 1998.
 It basically consists of looking at other people’s HTML code and asking a lot of questions, then mixing that basic knowledge with what I want to get across.
 The result is never quite aesthetically staggering, but will have to do anyway.
 I always put emphasis on the content, and I realise that nobody in their right minds will ever hire me to do web page design.
 Still, I’m learning.
 I maintain several web sites, for my old disk magazine “ST NEWS” (though everything that looks professional was done with considerable aid from Frederic “Dyno” Poeydomenge), the Atari Scene party site “STNICCC.COM”, the Stratocaster guitar fetish site “Strat Central”, the Heartfield guitar info/fetish site “Heartfield Guitars”, a site for Plantiac (the smoothest drink in the world) and Wowbagger (the best insult site in the world).
-For the links to these sites, please check the menu on the left.
+For the links to these sites, please check the menu on the right of the home page.

 Of late, my new web exploits centre around providing support for the kids at school, so they can practice listening proficiency and pronunciation, and work through a great deal of practice exams.
 They are generally only accessible to students from my school.